andyatkinson/andyatkinson.github.io/_posts/2026-04-20-postgresql-scaling-aws-christmas-day-traffic-surge.md

 - IOPS consumption exceeded quota.
 It was critical to avoid high storage device queueing and latency, in part by over provisioning PIOPS on io2 storage.
 - The team faced unexplained CPU spikes that were reproducible in a load testing environment.
 The CPU use spikes caused temporary but widespread increased latency.
 - Using Postgres via RDS means the team was limited on debugging tools.
 Linux host OS debugging tools like “perf” were not available.
 Even “enhanced metrics” and with tons of CloudWatch metrics, consuming events from the Postgres log like verbose vacuum logs, logging lock waits, as many [system catalog statistics](https://www.postgresql.org/docs/current/monitoring-stats.html) as possible like pg_stat_slru or pg_stat_io, sometimes was not enough to prove certain theories with hard evidence.
-- During the surge events, the Postgres database faced very high client connections into the 10s of thousands.
+- During the high load period, the Postgres database faced very high client connections into the 10s of thousands.
 Thank goodness for pgbouncer, and many instances of it!
 (More on that later)
 - The application design involved per-user counts that were constantly changing.
 This could be social media style likes, comments, activity feeds, and more.
 The backend relies heavily on memcached for this with HAProxy helping manage memcached connections.
 - Disruptive vacuum during busy periods.
 The team relies on throttling down vacuum and running manually scheduled vacuum jobs in the middle of the night, to avoid disruptive IO from contending with user IO.
 - Index bloat.
 The database uses a primary key data type that isn’t 100% ideal for minimizing bloat, this index bloat (and table bloat) can creep up and make indexes large and scans not perform as well.
 For this reason indexes are periodically rebuilt.
 - Configuration complexity.
 Postgres parameters (GUCs) are not heavily modified beyond what RDS provides.

 ## Christmas 2024 Retrospective
-Unfortunately on Christmas Day 2024, the surging client application traffic outpaced what the Postgres instance could handle.
+Unfortunately on Christmas Day 2024, the peak load client application traffic outpaced what the Postgres instance could handle.
 A root cause analysis revealed that one of the main contributors to downtime was the growth of the write ahead log (WAL) exceeding the available space.
 This was due to the log not being consumed fast enough by the replica.

 As a fix for that going forward, the team introduced a higher bandwidth solution: a [dedicated log volume (DLV)](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PIOPS.dlv.html) which offered a higher SLA for WAL log replay.